Jako0320/logo_creator-JS/README.md

 Please feel free to change as you see fit!

 ## Testing
-Use the attached test script
+Testing requires jest, please use the attached test script

 ## Questions
 Please feel free to reach out for any questions: